aspose-pdf/Aspose-PDF-Tutorials/pdf/english/net/forms-annotations/_index.md

 Learn how to add text, checkbox, combo box, list box, and multi-line fields to PDFs using Aspose.PDF for .NET.
 This guide covers setup, code examples, and integration tips.

 ### [Add List Items to PDF Forms Using Aspose.PDF .NET&#58; A Complete Guide](./add-list-items-aspose-pdf-net/)
-Learn how to add list items to existing PDF forms using Aspose.PDF for .NET with step-by-step instructions and practical examples.
+Learn how to add list items to existing PDF forms using Aspose.PDF .NET with step-by-step instructions and practical examples.
 Streamline your document workflows today.

 ### [Add Measured Line Annotation to PDF with Aspose.PDF](./add-measured-line-annotation-aspose-pdf/)
 A code tutorial for Aspose.PDF Net